-Slavery, groundnuts, palm oil, cocoa, rubber, timber, tin, columbite, uranium, Gum Arabic etc. all combined as exports could not earn Nigeria (and its previous incarnations) the kind of wealth petroleum and gas has earned in a very short time.
-When Nigeria was an agro-state, most of the agricultural cash crops Nigeria exported were also from the Niger Delta particularly palm oil – the product that led to the creation of Nigeria by Great Britain.
+Slavery, groundnuts, palm oil, cocoa, rubber, timber, tin, columbite, uranium, Gum Arabic etc. all combined as exports could not earn Nigeria the kind of wealth petroleum and gas has earned in a very short time.
+When Nigeria was an agro-state, most of the agricultural cash crops Nigeria exported were also from the Niger Delta, particularly palm oil – the product that led to the creation of Nigeria (first as a protectorate) by Great Britain.
 In return, the Niger Delta (its lands and peoples) has become an ecocidal and genocidal hotspot where death, disease, pollution, poverty and state violence flourish at the expense of people.

 The government’s approach and concern about the Niger Delta, up to the present day, has been bifurcated: take the oil for its wealth, ignore the land and the people [God himself will take care of them].
 It is now evident that under this current government of Buhari, like all others since General Yakubu Gowon, the Niger Delta has been used as a mere “sacrifice zone” to keep the economy going if not booming.
 Sacrifice zones are simply areas where unrestricted and unsustainable exploitation of resources occurs while the residents get little or nothing in return and live in heinous misery.
 The Niger Delta has not seen Buhari’s “Change”, it has witnessed a worsening of the Abacha’s “Brutocracy” in 2015.
 The suffering in the Niger Delta has increased over the last year stealthily.

-Rich countries that have developed robust diversified economies are the ones that have mastered the art of investment and protection.
-The only investments in the economy the Nigerian government path-dependently engages in are best classified as “unrestricted exploitation” in the fashion of the “tragedy of commons” i.e. exploiting resources into extinction without creating viable options.
-Environmental philistinism is in ascendance in the nation despite great claims to education.
+Wealthy countries that have developed robust, diversified economies are the ones that have mastered the art of investment and protection.
+The only investments in the economy the Nigerian government path-dependently engages in are best classified as “unrestricted exploitation” in the fashion of the “tragedy of commons,” i.e. exploiting resources into extinction without creating viable options.
+Environmental philistinism is in ascendance in the nation despite significant claims to education.

-You cannot repress and exploit a people forever, a time will come the reverse will occur.
+You cannot repress and exploit a given people unrestrictedly forever, and a time will come when the reverse will occur.